skyportal/skyportal/doc/analysis.md

 ### Getting specific analysis products programmatically

-SkyPortal has API endpoint that allows programmatic access to GET products (plots, results, and posterior visualization) produced by an analysis service.
+SkyPortal has an API endpoint that allows programmatic access to GET products (plots, results, and posterior visualization) produced by an analysis service.
 The GET endpoints are:

 Plots (return an image to display):